ucb-152/lab6/README.md

   <a href="https://www.geeksforgeeks.org/apply-a-2d-convolution-operation-in-pytorch/">Source</a>
 </p>

 2D Convolution is a fundamental operation in deep learning, particularly in Convolutional Neural Networks (CNNs).
 It is used to extract features from input data, such as images.
 The operation involves sliding a small weight matrix, called a **filter**, over the input data and performing element-wise multiplications followed by summation (similar to cross-correlation).
 The result of this operation is a single value, which represents the response of the filter at that specific location.
-The filter can also have a single **bias** value, that is added to the sum.
+The filter can also have a single **bias** value, which is added to the sum.
 This process is repeated across the entire input to produce an output matrix, often called a feature map.

 The mathematical operation for a single filter application can be expressed as: